ZauJulio/zaujulio.github.io/README.md

 I am currently learning about machine learning and artificial intelligence, but I am also interested in cloud and web.
 I'll tell you right away, I love Python and Linux.
 I'm also learning HTML + CSS + JS / TS with React and MongoDB and Postgress.

 - 📧 Talk to me by email, remember to bring a cup of coffee...
-- 🐦 Follow me there on Twitter, nothing to do with GitHub :D
+- 🐦 Follow me there on Twitter, GitHub updates :D

 <h4 align="center">Sit vis vobiscum</>